 Balancing cost control and employee well-being: our jobs as benefits professionals have never been more demanding.
-Spiraling healthcare costs and pension issues are just two of the external factors that add to the complexity of our work.
-We discuss:
+Spiraling healthcare costs and the changing work environment are just two of the external factors that add to the complexity of our work.
+This Council discusses:

 - Ball Corporation

 - Eastman Chemical Company

 - Praxair, Inc.

 - Prudential Financial